SAROI: The Spatial Archaeology Residential & Online Institute

 SAROI (from the Akkadian šāru, an ancient Mesopotamian unit of measurement) addresses an increasing need for advanced training in spatial methodologies in archaeology, heritage management, and closely related disciplines.
 Spatial analysis of human behavior involves data on a “very large-scale,” as there are many aspects involved in understanding how humans perceive space, occupy it, and alter it.
 Obtaining this “very large-scale” data involves the high-density measurement and analysis of objects, structures, sites, and landscapes.
 Such topics include, but are not limited to, 3D methods such as photogrammetry, laser scanning, and microCT; using GNSS and sUAS (drone) sensors; satellite and aerial imagery analysis; geospatial databases and analysis; spatial statistics; and digital museums, archives, and storytelling (see About and Structure).

-SAROI seeks to support 19 junior (e.g. late-stage doctoral through pre-tenure) archaeology and cultural heritage scholars for an online and in-person training and mentorship program, over two cohorts (2021-2022 and 2022-2023).
+SAROI has supported 20 junior (e.g. late-stage doctoral through pre-tenure) archaeology and cultural heritage scholars for an online and in-person training and mentorship program, over two cohorts (2021-2022 and 2022-2023).
 You can meet our SAROI Fellows here.

 About SAROI